tiferrei/PEDASI/docs/source/guide_administrator.rst

 To add Data and/or Application Provider roles to an existing PEDASI User account:

- 1. Ensure you are logged in as the PEDASI Administrator account
+ 1. Ensure you are logged in as the PEDASI Central Administrator account
  2. Go to the administrator pages at https://<server_address>/admin
  3. Select *Users* from the *PROFILES* subsection to display a list of all system users
  4. Select the user account you wish to change, to edit that user's profile